jayp12323/FreeEnterprise4/README.md

 Thanks to the following people specifically for my branch:

-Sgrunt and Wylem for numerous flag additions and multi wacky ScytheMarshall and Galeswift for Exp modification flags Antidale for song and Z sprites
+Sgrunt and Wylem for numerous flag additions and multi wacky

+ScytheMarshall and Galeswift for Exp modification flags

+Antidale for song and Z sprites

+Fleury14 for extensive testing of the entrance randomizer

 ### License